 This notice is separate to how we deal with your information as part of an investigation of your complaint.

-We process information to help us to understand our customers.
-This information could include:
+We collect and process information to help us to understand our customer demographic.
+This may include,

 - marriage or civil partnership